richardkershner/Hadoop-Basics-Cloudera-Virtual-Box/README.md

 >
 > Both downloads can be found from their respective sites, FREE.
   * http://www.cloudera.com/downloads.html    -->  select Quickstarts
+    * As of Aug.
+18th,2016, only the older cloudera quickstart, CDH 5.7, has the VB image
   * http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html
 >
   * **Note in Virtual Box.**